EasyLLM/langbatch/docs/concepts/types/embedding.md

 # Embedding Batch

 `EmbeddingBatch` is the abstract batch class for processing embedding requests.
-It utilizes the OpenAI Embedding API format as its standard request structure.

-1. **Universal Compatibility**: While based on the OpenAI format, `EmbeddingBatch` can be used with embedding models from various providers, not just OpenAI.

-2. **Extensibility**: Serves as a base class for creating specialized embedding batch classes.

-3. **Standardized Input/Output**: Uses OpenAI Batch File format and the OpenAI Embedding API format for input.
-Results are also consistently provided in the OpenAI format.

-By standardizing on the OpenAI format, `EmbeddingBatch` ensures consistency and interoperability across different embedding implementations within the LangBatch ecosystem.
+Same as `ChatCompletionBatch`, it uses the OpenAI Batch File format for requests and responses.

 ## Initialize an Embedding Batch